ben-j-c/raytracing/README.md

 *************************************************************
 **RUNNING THE PROGRAM**

-Running the program  with input can be done by following command(*):
+Running the program  with input can be done by following command:

     raytracer input.txt

 *************************************************************
 **COMPILING**

-Compiling to an exe can be done with the following command(**):
+Compiling to an exe can be done with the following command:

     make